MicrosoftDocs/powerapps-docs/articles/functions/function-replace-substitute.md

    ms.date="11/07/2015"
    ms.author="gregli"/>

-# Replace and Substitute function in PowerApps #
+# Replace and Substitute functions in PowerApps #

 Replace a portion of one string with another string.